-- Provides a developmentally appropriate PSHE and RSE curriculum which develops pupils' understanding of acceptable behaviour and keeping themselves safe.
-Jigsaw PSHE units- 'Being me in my world', 'Celebrating difference' and 'Relationships'. - Have systems in place for any student to raise concerns with staff, knowing that they will be listened to, believed and valued. - Ensure victims, perpetrators and any other child affected by child-on-child abuse will be supported - Develops robust risk assessments where appropriate (e.g. Using the Risk Assessment Management Plan and Safety and Support Plan tools). - Have relevant policies in place (e.g. behaviour policy).
+Provides a developmentally appropriate PSHE and RSE curriculum which develops students' understanding of acceptable behaviour and keeping themselves safe.

+- Has systems in place for any student to raise concerns with staff, knowing that they will be listened to, believed and valued. - Ensures victims, perpetrators and any other child affected by child-on-child abuse will be supported - Develops robust risk assessments where appropriate - Has relevant policies in place http://hertsscb.proceduresonline.com/chapters/p_chil_abuse.html